Tephdy/YouTube-Downloader/README.md

 # YouTube-Downloader
 version 1.1

-To get the fully working .exe, go to dist, and click the YouTube Downloader Setup.exe
+To get the fully working .exe, go to: https://github.com/Tephdy/YouTube-Downloader/releases/new